Land Purchase Financing

 Land loans

-How to Get a Land Purchase Loan
+How to Get Financing for Land Purchase

 If you are looking to purchase a piece of land, whether that is to build a residence or for business, it is unlikely that you will be able to qualify for a regular mortgage since it depends on being able to secure the money on the property.
 Instead, you will usually need to apply for land purchase financing.